All Episodes

 Yes.

-Uh thank you, Sean, for having me on.
+Thank you, Sean, for having me on.

-Um, we met uh at West Point when I first entered, really, and he was a mentor and a friend, and he knew the dangers he was facing, but went anyway.
+You know, we met at West Point when I first entered, really, and he was a mentor and a friend.

-But beyond that, the way he lived his life was one in which he was touching others' lives, obviously, uh constantly.
+But beyond that, the way he lived his life was one in which he was touching others' lives, obviously, constantly.

 And so that's what really motivated me to write the song.

-Uh I had a hard time dealing with the loss of a mentor.
+I had a hard time dealing with the loss of a mentor.

-And so, yes, it did it did help me sort of process that, but also wanted family and friends of Andrew to know that he had an impact far beyond um his own personal service in the military as well.
+But I also wanted family and friends of Andrew to know that he had an impact far beyond his own personal service in the military as well.

 What a great honor to your friend.

-You got such a such a big part of your heart invested in in freedom in this country and honoring those that serve this country.
+Charlie, I've known you forever, and I know you give your heart and your soul, especially you got such a big part of your heart invested in freedom in this country and honoring those that serve this country.

 When you're actually on stage, it gets to you.